xiejay97/rcl-store/README.md

 # rcl-store

-A state management library based on context for React.
+A state management library for React.

 # Installation